coreybutler/shortbus/README.md

 ```

 Since tasks are executed sequentially, the second task (asynchronous)
-waits 2 seconds before adding `2` to the array.
+waits 2 seconds before adding `2` to `myArray`.
 If sequential processing _was NOT used_, the output would have been `1, 3, 2`.

 #### Timeouts

 Shortbus has a process timeout feature that is _disabled_ by default.
-This feature will monitor the _entire_ process and fire a `timeout` event if the timeout maximum is exceeded.
+This feature will monitor the _entire_ process and fire a `timeout` event if the timeout maximum duration is exceeded.
 To enable this feature, set the timeout attribute before processing tasks.
 For example:

 ```js
 var Shortbus = require('shortbus')